sanjeev3094/DistributedDatabases/README.md

 # DistributedDatabases

-I am creating a fragmented database.
+I have created a fragmented database as a College Project.
 Executing SQL commands on the distributed database.